Freelance Writing for Beginners: 31 Things You NEED to Know

 Over and over and over again.

-But occasionally, it won’t.
+But occasionally, they won’t.

 Additional Reading: Freelance Work: 5 Reasons Writers Must Embrace Rejection